I have several guitars here that I use to demonstrate wiring options and my knowledge of guitar wiring. They are here for you to use and explore.

 Even more to the point - factory guitar wiring sucks and really

 should to be more useful.

 79 Voices.
 Beat that.

-One piece Mahagany body, Mahogany neck, Ebony Fretboard with Mother
+Les Paul Custom!
+One piece Mahogany body, Mahogany neck, Ebony

-in a P-90 case.
+case.
 3 Gibson style switches.
-Finished in a rustic
+Finished in a rustic orange hand

-orange hand wiped pearl.
-Hendrix used a real one to record "Red
+wiped pearl.
+Hendrix used a real one to record and perform "Red

 3 Gibson style switches; 3 position pickup selector, 2 position(!) series/parallel switch, and a 2 position(!!) phase switch.
 There are no "dead spots" in the wiring so you get what you are supposed to, when you are suposed to get it, and no strange off switch combinations.
 To accomplish that all 3 switches had to be made by me.
 No small task.
 One of a kind guitar.
 For sale. $3950 w/hs case.
 Correct string spacing on Gotoh Gibson-style bridge, Graph-Tec saddles, 25.5" scale, custom one-of-a-kind 6-in-line black Gotoh Kluson-style machine heads with Gibson-style plastic keystone buttons, black Schaller Strap-locks, black switch tips.